I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/ns-wdbgexts-_pointer_search_physical.md

 </tr>
 </table>

-`Length`

-Specifies the amount of the target's physical memory to search.

 `MatchOffsets`

 Receives the addresses of all the pointers that match the search criteria.  <b>MatchOffsets</b> is an array that contains <b>MatchOffsetsSize</b> elements.

+`MatchOffsetsSize`

+Specifies the number of entries in the array <b>MatchOffsets</b>.

 `MatchOffsetsCount`

 Receives the number of pointers found that match the search criteria.

-`MatchOffsetsSize`

-Specifies the number of entries in the array <b>MatchOffsets</b>.

-`Offset`

-Specifies the address in the target's physical memory to start searching from.

-`PointerMax`

-Specifies the upper limit of the range of pointers to search for.

-`PointerMin`

-Specifies the lower limit of the range of pointers to search for.

 ## Remarks
 The parameters for the IG_POINTER_SEARCH_PHYSICAL <a href="..\wdbgexts\nc-wdbgexts-pwindbg_ioctl_routine.md">Ioctl</a> operation are the members of the POINTER_SEARCH_PHYSICAL structure.